Apple has announced that the next version of macOS - macOS 10.14 - will be called Mojave, after the desert.

 Mojave Release date

-What will Apple call the next version of macOS?
+What's the next version of macOS called?

 While officially the next version of the Mac operating system is macOS 10.14, Apple always gives its Mac OS a name.
 In the past the operating system was named after big cats: Leopard, Jaguar, Lion, but in recent years the names have been borrowed from Californian landmarks.